AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 #### Step 5.
 Mutual Reflection

-The final step in this progression is *mutual reflection* -- where both chains track one-another and include the necessary PoRs and modifications to their chain-weight algorithms.
+The final step in this progression is *mutual reflection* -- where both chains image one-another and include the necessary PoRs and modifications to their chain-weight algorithms.
 This is shown in \autoref{fig:por-step5}.

 \begin{figure}[]
 \centering